 Even when no improvement occurs in their condition they will convince themselves that it has had a positive effect, even if it's just to claim that it prevented them from getting worse.

-This leads to a vicious circle where the patient becomes stuck playing what's known as "the sick role", and the alternative practitioner being convinced that their particular treatment works because their patient is telling them so.
+This can lead to a vicious cycle where the patient becomes stuck playing "the sick role", with periodic bouts of illness, and the alternative practitioner being convinced that their particular treatment works because their patient is telling them so.
 Meanwhile, the root cause of the patient's problems never gets addressed.

 Ironically, these are the very people who sing the praises of alternative medicine often with anecdotes of wonderful results due to their treatment.